mikejac/node-red-contrib-google-smarthome/README.md

   `Port`: TCP port of your choosing for incoming connections from Google.
 Must match what you entered in the *Google on Actions* project.

+  `Use external SSL offload`: If enabled, SSL encryption is not used by the node and must be done elsewhere.

   `Public Key`: Full path to public key file, e.g. `fullchain.pem` from Let's Encrypt.

   `Private Key`: Full path to private key file, e.g. `privkey.pem` from Let's Encrypt.